-Tovar has been wondering about humans and other animals since he was a boy.
-He grew up in Vermont and New Hampshire, where he spent long summer days outdoors, exploring and swimming, gathering wild blueberries for breakfast and reeling in brook trout for dinner.
+I have been wondering about humans and other animals since I was a boy.
+I grew up in Vermont and New Hampshire, where I spent long summer days outdoors, exploring and swimming, gathering wild blueberries for breakfast and reeling in brook trout for dinner.

-After college—at Dartmouth, in Japan, and at the New School in Manhattan—he headed back to nature, where his education had begun.
-He worked for several years as a carpenter.
-Then, having handled umpteen thousand board-feet of lumber and having burned dozens of cords of firewood, he bought a chain saw and took his ecological values for an enlightening walk in the woods, apprenticing with a forester-logger.
+After college—at Dartmouth, in Japan, and at the New School in Manhattan—I headed back to nature, where my education began.
+I worked for several years as a carpenter.
+Then, having handled umpteen thousand board-feet of lumber and having burned dozens of cords of firewood, I bought a chain saw and took my ecological values for an enlightening walk in the woods, apprenticing with a forester-logger.

-A few years later, having returned to omnivory after a decade as a vegetarian, he decided to take his dietary ethics for a walk in the woods, too, deer rifle in hand.
+A few years later, having returned to omnivory after a decade as a vegetarian, I decided to take my dietary ethics for a walk in the woods, too, deer rifle in hand.

-He lives in Vermont with his wife Catherine, their affectionate Labrador retriever, Kaia, and an eclectic mix of cookbooks.
+I live in Vermont with my wife Catherine and an eclectic mix of cookbooks.